DanielOaks/mlpds/src/pages/guides/keys-to-success-in-art.md

 ---
-title: The Keys to Success in art.
+title: The Keys to Success in Art
 author: viwrastupr
 type: guide
 ---